 I’m Stuck!
 Help!

 /metrics path.
 You can see an example at (https://horizon-testnet.stellar.org/metrics).

-If any of the above steps don’t work or you are otherwise prevented from correctly setting up horizon, please come to our community and tell us.
-Either post an issue in the horizon github repo or chat with us on slack to ask for help.
+If any of the above steps don’t work or you are otherwise prevented from correctly setting up Horizon, please come to our community and tell us.
+Either post a question at our Stack Exchange or chat with us on slack to ask for help.

 Edit this doc in GitHub